chilicoder/ember-d3-helpers/README.md

 # ember-d3-helpers

-This library provides a suite of Ember helpers around the d3v4 API.
+This library provides a collection of helpers for building D3 graphs via Ember.js templates.
+Component and helpers provided in this library are intended to be primitives that one could use to build a D3 graphs.

 Support for more features is ongoing.

 ## Configuration